 FREQUENTLY ASKED QUESTIONS (FAQ)

-You may obtain an application and supplemental questionnaire (if applicable), in person at the Human Resources Department at City Hall; by mail by leaving a message on the 24-hour Job Line at (626-914-8206), or online by downloading the application on this website click here to go to the City's employment application .
+You may obtain an application and supplemental questionnaire (if applicable), in person at the Human Resources & Risk Management Department at City Hall; or online by downloading the application on this website click here to go to the City's employment application .